ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

 ### Install Terraform and the {{site.data.keyword.Bluemix_notm}} provider for Terraform

 1. [Download and install Terraform for your system.](https://www.terraform.io/intro/getting-started/install.html)

 1. [Download the Terraform binary for the {{site.data.keyword.Bluemix_notm}} provider.](https://github.com/IBM-Cloud/terraform-provider-ibm/releases)

+   To setup Terraform with {{site.data.keyword.Bluemix_notm}} provider, refer this [link](https://console.bluemix.net/docs/tutorials/infrastructure-as-code-terraform.html#setup)
+   {:tip}

-1. Create a *.terraformrc* file in your home directory that points to the Terraform binary.
-In the following example, /opt/provider/terraform-provider-ibm is the route to the directory.
+1. Create a `.terraformrc` file in your home directory that points to the Terraform binary.
+In the following example, `/opt/provider/terraform-provider-ibm` is the route to the directory.

    ```sh
    # ~/.terraformrc